revdotcom/revai-node-sdk/README.md

 ## Documentation

-See the [API docs](https://www.rev.ai/docs) for more information about the API and more examples.
+See the [API docs](https://www.rev.ai/docs) for more information about the API.

+## Examples

+Examples are in the [`examples/`](https://github.com/revdotcom/revai-node-sdk/tree/develop/samples) directory

 ## Installation